LMS-Community/lms-community.github.io/docs/reference/installing-applets.md

 Installing an applet is a two step process.

 * You need to have a 'repository-URL' which points to a repository XML file.
-See [Repositories](repository-dev.md) for some existing respositories you can use. _You need to configure this on your Logitech Media Server_.
+See [Repositories](repository-dev.md) for some existing respositories you can use. _You need to configure this on your Lyrion Music Server_.

 * On your SqueezeBox-Server (http://ServerName:9000) navigate to the settings-screen.
 * Select the 'Manage Plugins' tab